 I wrote on this passage two years ago, when it came up as the Gospel for Trinity Sunday in Year B of the Revised Common Lectionary.
 I’m writing today without reference to that post — but you might want to check it out.
+I also did a children’s sermon on this text which you can check out if you want.

 The text, John 3:1-17, is the bulk of the story of Jesus’ late-night conversation with Nicodemus.
 Nicodemus has come by night, though this text doesn’t tell us why.
 Other passages hint that he was afraid of what others would think.
 He was a leader, but he knew that Jesus was not respected by many or most of the other leaders.